Church of San Giovanni Battista, Mogno: Description

 The church has a structure with an elliptical plan, with an inclined circular glass surface that serves as a roof.
 It is enjoined by two outdoor spaces, a recessed seating area on its west side, and a small plaza on its north.
 With respect to a longitudinal plane it can be noted that the most significant element is the rampant arch, which, according to the will of the designer, symbolizes the arch of the ancient church that protected part of the village of Mogno from the avalanche of April 25, 1986 that completely overwhelmed and destroyed the old church.
 The two bells, dated back to 1746, are the only elements recovered after the avalanche.
 The interior set-up is very simple: it consists exclusively of two rows of wooden benches arranged in axis with respect to the altar: the altar, of white marble, consists exclusively of two blocks.
 On the left side there is a statue of the Madonna, that stands over a baptismal font in light marble.

-The construction materials are: the gneiss coming from Riveo quarries, the white marble of Peccia valley, iron for the supporting structure of the roof, and glass for the roof.
+The construction materials are: the gneiss (such as Beola) coming from Riveo quarries, the white marble of Peccia valley, iron for the supporting structure of the roof, and glass for the roof.